Our board

 Dr Alice de Jonge – Director

 Alice de Jonge SJD, PhD is a senior lecturer in law at Monash Business School, Monash University, where she lectures on aspects of public and private international law.
-Alice is a long term member of the Faculty Equity, Diversity and Social Inclusion Committee, the University “Diverse Genders, Sexes and Sexualities Advisory Group”, and the Monash NTEU Branch Committee.
-She has taught at university institutions in Southeast Asia, China, Europe and South Africa.
-She has published extensively on topics of international law, human rights and gender diversity, and volunteers as a lawyer for Refugee Legal, Victoria.
-Alice joined the board at the 2021 AGM and is a vice-chair of IHRA.
+Alice is a long term member of the Faculty Equity, Diversity and Social Inclusion Committee, and the Monash NTEU Branch Committee.
+Alice has travelled extensively throughout Asia and speaks Mandarin and Chinese.
+She lived and studied in Shanghai (Fudan University), and was a visiting scholar at Nanjing University.
+In 1998, she worked for two months as investigative lawyer for the Ombudsman Commission of Papua New Guinea.
+She has provided written advice for the Central and East European Law Initiative of the American Bar Association, and provided advice in cases before the Refugee Review Tribunal.
+Alice was awarded the LawAsia Research Award in 1998, and has also been the recipient of a number of travelling scholarships and research grants.
+She has also taught at university institutions in Southeast Asia, Europe and South Africa.
+She has published extensively on topics of international law, human rights, women in business and intersex rights, and she volunteers as a lawyer for Refugee Legal, Victoria.
+Alice joined the board at the 2021 AGM.

 Aileen Kennedy